 If you cannot obtain a hearth rug that exactly corresponds with the carpet, get one entirely different, for a decided contrast looks better than a bad match.

 Enjoy reading and experimenting with these old fashioned problem solvers.
-You're likely to find an idea or two among these household tips and tricks that just might help you with your persisting problem.
+You're likely to find an idea or two among the old fashioned household tips and tricks that just might help you with your persisting problem.